leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 In this case, the root file for the library `Greeting` is `Greeting.lean`.
 The first line of `Main.lean`, which is `import Greeting`, makes the contents of `Greeting.lean` available in `Main.lean`.

-Further module files may be added to the library by creating a directory called `Greeting` and placing them inside.
+Additional module files may be added to the library by creating a directory called `Greeting` and placing them inside.
 These names can be imported by replacing the directory separator with a dot.
 For instance, creating the file `Greeting/Smile.lean` with the contents:
 ```Lean